A Survey on Multi-modal Summarization: Datasets and Evaluation Techniques

 Due to the flexible nature of the MMS task, with a large variety of input-output modalities, the MMS task does not have a standard dataset used as a common evaluation benchmark for all approaches to this date.
 Nonetheless, we have collected information about datasets used in the previous works, and a comprehensive study of 20 datasets can be found at Table \ref{tab:datasets}.
-It was found that out of these 20 datasets, 11 datasets are of news-related origin \cite{jangra2020text, li2018multi, zhu2018msmo, fu2020multi, yan2012visualizing}, and including the dataset on video tutorials by \citet{sanabria2018how2}, there are 12 datasets that are domain-independent, thus suitable to test out domain generic models.
-6 out of the 20 datasets produce text summaries using multi-modal input; out of these six datasets, 2 datasets' output comprises of extracted text summaries \cite{chen2018extractive, li2017multi} and 4 datasets' output contains abstractive summaries \cite{li2018multi, li2020aspect, fu2020multi, sanabria2018how2}.
+It was found that out of these 21 datasets, 12 datasets are of news-related origin \cite{jangra2020text, li2018multi, zhu2018msmo, fu2020multi, yan2012visualizing}, and including the dataset on video tutorials by \citet{sanabria2018how2}, there are 13 datasets that are domain-independent, thus suitable to test out domain generic models.
+6 out of the 21 datasets produce text-only summaries using multi-modal input; out of these six datasets, 2 datasets' output comprises of extracted text summaries \cite{chen2018extractive, li2017multi} and 4 datasets' output contains abstractive summaries \cite{li2018multi, li2020aspect, fu2020multi, sanabria2018how2}.
 One the other hand, there are 8 datasets that output text-image summaries, which can further be divided into 6 extractive text-image summary generation datasets \cite{xu2013cross, tiwari2018multimodal, bian2013multimedia} and 2 abstractive text-image summary generation datasets \cite{li2020vmsmo, chen2018abstractive}.
-Dataset \#9 (\cite{jangra2020text}) is the only dataset that comprises of text, image, audio and video in the output.
-However, this dataset is small, and thus limited to extractive summarization techniques.
-Out of the 20 datasets, 16 datasets contain text in the multi-modal summary, 3 comprise of audio-video outputs \cite{evangelopoulos2009video, evangelopoulos2013multimodal, sanabria2019deep}, and 1 dataset has a fixed template\footnote{\citet{tjondronegoro2011multi} focusing on summarizing tennis matches, and thus the output has a fixed template comprising of three different summarization tasks: a) summarization of entire tournament, b) summarization of a match and c) summarization of a tennis player.} as output \cite{tjondronegoro2011multi}.
-Of these 16 text-containing datasets, 9 datasets contain extractive text summaries \cite{xu2013cross, tiwari2018multimodal, bian2013multimedia, jangra2020text} and the rest 7 datasets contain abstractive summaries \cite{li2020vmsmo, chen2018abstractive, fu2020multi, sanabria2018how2}.
-It is interesting to note that 5 out of these 7 abstractive datasets belong to the news-domain \cite{li2020vmsmo, chen2018abstractive, fu2020multi, li2018multi, zhu2018msmo}, while the other two focus on e-commerce product summarization \cite{li2020aspect} and tutorial summarization \cite{sanabria2018how2}.
+Datasets \#19 (\cite{jangra2020text}) and \#20 (\cite{jangra2021multimodal}) are the only two datasets that comprise of text, image, audio and video in the output.
+However, these datasets are small, and thus limited to extractive summarization techniques.
+Meanwhile, dataset \#20 (\cite{jangra2021multimodal}) is the only existing dataset that comprises of both complementary and supplementary enhancements in the multi-modal summary (refer to Section \ref{sec:mms} for the definition).
+Out of the 21 datasets, 17 datasets contain text in the multi-modal summary, 11 contain images as well, 3 comprises solely of audio-video outputs \cite{evangelopoulos2009video, evangelopoulos2013multimodal, sanabria2019deep}, and 1 dataset has a fixed template\footnote{\citet{tjondronegoro2011multi} focusing on summarizing tennis matches, and thus the output has a fixed template comprising of three different summarization tasks: a) summarization of entire tournament, b) summarization of a match and c) summarization of a tennis player.} as output \cite{tjondronegoro2011multi}.
+Of these 17 text-containing datasets, 10 datasets contain extractive text summaries \cite{xu2013cross, tiwari2018multimodal, bian2013multimedia, jangra2020text} and the rest 7 datasets contain abstractive summaries \cite{li2020vmsmo, chen2018abstractive, fu2020multi, sanabria2018how2}.
+It is interesting to note that 5 out of these 7 abstractive datasets belong to the news-domain \cite{li2020vmsmo, chen2018abstractive, fu2020multi, li2018multi, zhu2018msmo}, while the other two focus on e-commerce product summarization \cite{li2020aspect} and tutorial summarization \cite{sanabria2018how2}.Out of the $21$ datasets only $4$ \citep{li2017multi,sanabria2018how2,jangra2021multimodal,zhu2018msmo} of them are publicly available.